AddyRdz/Final-Portfolio/Front-End-Project/README.md

  <img width="1717" alt="Project Board" src="https://github.com/AddyRdz/Final-Portfolio/assets/95986357/318c34f8-4607-4bd3-84c3-b436152dd902">

 #### Action
 - As a team, we each had different tasks that we were in charge of.
 I created a profile on the API website in order to be able to receive the API key.
 After Deja set up a basic react app, she went ahead and set the app up where you could fetch from the API.
 I realized that our API key was not protected so I changed our files and protected our API key.
-I also wanted to get more experience in setting up routes in react so I took the libery of setting up our home and shows page.
-This gave us the opportunity of havimg multiple pages in our app instead of just the home page.
+I also wanted to get more experience in setting up routes in react so I took the liberty of setting up our `routes/home.js` and `routes/shows.js` page.
+This gave us the opportunity of having multiple pages in our app instead of just the home page.
+I also added a navigation on `navigation.js` file.
 Our first nav bar did not have a search section but with the help of bootstrap I was able to implement a search section to our search bar.
 Deja and I collaborated on creating our logo and I added it to our navigation bar.
 - For the most part we did not run into any serious issues until we started setting up a click module that we had where we could not see the details of our movie.
 I believe the source of our issue was in the css stylin and with the help of David we were able to solve the issue.